Museums in Florence: a complete guide to choose the best ones

 The museum of the Medici Chapels is a part of the church of San Lorenzo, and is including two different areas of the church.
 The first one is the New Sacristy (Sagrestia Nuova), a masterpiece of sculptures and architecture designed by Michelangelo to host the graves of Lorenzo the Magnificent and his brother Giuliano de’ Medici.

-The second part is the Chapel of the Princes (Cappella dei Principi), the very last and most opulent monument the Medici made: here is where most of the members of the family are buried.
+The second part is the Chapel of the Princes (Cappella dei Principi).
+It’s the very last and most opulent monument the Medici made: here is where most of the members of the family are buried.
 The chapel is decorated with a super expensive technique of mosaics made of semi-precious stones.
-That technique, called commesso fiorentino, is unique, typical and exclusive of Florence: it wasn’t done anywhere else in the world.
+That technique, called commesso fiorentino, is unique, typical and exclusive of Florence: you won’t find it anywhere else in the world (unless it was a gift from Florence to someone living somewhere else!).

 Learn more about this gorgeous place in the blogpost about my private Medici Chapels tour.